-Women’s Indian Premier League (WIPL)
+Women’s Premier League (WPL)

 For the first time in the history of cricket, a new enterprise mimicking that of the NBA, NFL, and other competitive sports leagues across the world was launched in India in 2008, with player auctions and trades in full swing on an international level.
 This was the Indian Premier League (IPL).
 The name is based on Soccer’s English Premier League.
 IPL quickly became the most attended cricket league in the world and by 2014 was ranked sixth by average attendance among all sports leagues.
 Players worldwide fiercely compete in IPL auctions and trades for a spot.
 At present, the IPL is valued at US $6.3 billion as a brand, with four of its franchises – Chennai Super Kings, Mumbai Indians, Royal Challengers Bangalore, and Kolkata Knight Riders – valued at approximately US $100 million or more.

-In 2018, the women’s version of IPL called the “Women’s T20 Challenge” was launched beginning with three teams.
-Plans to rebrand the tournament as Women’s Indian Premier League (WIPL) and expand the franchise to 7-8 teams within the next year (2023) is underway.
-If this materializes, it will become one of the (if not the most) significant feat for women’s sports in India, in addition to being the first of its kind offering opportunities for women’s cricketers from other countries.
+As predicted, WPL became one of the (if not the most) significant feat for women’s sports in India, in addition to being the first of its kind offering opportunities for women cricketers from other countries.

 The following table represents a short winner/runner-up statistic of the Women’s T20 Challenge.
 Post the rebranding, a new table will be inserted here with the launch of the WIPL.